 |THE FIRST DIRECTOR|

 This young woman is the Botanical Center's first director.
-With the official title "horticultural coordinator".
-Katie Steinhoff is a horticulturist, landscape designer, outdoorsperson, and much, much more.
-We think she's a winning choice for our lively gardening region.
-You can read her colorful bio here.
+Having been given the official title "horticultural coordinator".
+Katie Steinhoff is a horticulturist, outdoorsperson, landscape designer, and much, much more.
+We think she's a winning choice for our lively gardening region, and you can read her colorful bio here.

 |THE BOTANICAL CENTER BUILDING|

 The12,768-square-foot Botanical Center building and its 125-foot glass facade are designed to let in maximum natural light with a sense of interior and exterior flowing together.
 Its architects, H Design Group, also employed energy-efficient mechanical and lighting materials and systems to qualify the Center as a "green building" and it now awaits LEED certification.

 Built against a hillside to blend into the landscape, the Botanical Center also features a spacious rooftop plaza that provides an open vista to the park, large containers for seasonal plant displays, and 6,000 square feet of terrace, which affords a beautiful space for outdoor meetings, classes, and special events.
 Visitors can enter the main building through the doors shown at left to take stairs or an elevator to the lobby.
 At right, the east entrance features a sign, a small plaza, and raised beds with beautiful plantings that may reflect seasonal changes or serve as special horticultural exhibits.

 The Botanical Center houses the lobby at left and offices for the Center coordinator, its horticultural interpreter, University of Missouri Greene County Extension, Master Gardeners, and the Friends of the Garden volunteer organization.
 It also contains a horticultural library, a gift shop, a horticultural library, and classroom, meeting, and exhibit space that makes possible many events previously unrealized for lack of adequate locations.